 After enjoying some time at the Adventure Playground, consider stopping for a picnic at one of the large picnic shelters.
 Another fun option is to go for a walk.
-The southern portion of the park has a decent selection of trails, and there’s an even a connection to the eight-mile long St. Vrain Greenway.
+The southern portion of the park has a decent selection of trails, and there’s even a connection to the eight-mile-long St. Vrain Greenway.

 Mile-Hi Skydiving Center

 The perfect way for thrill-seekers to see the beautiful views surrounding Longmont, Mile-Hi Skydiving Center provides visitors with the chance to jump out of a plane from thousands of feet above the ground.
 Beginners would book a tandem skydive guided by an instructor.